Undergraduate Research Scholarships

 Sun Angel Excellence in the Humanities Research Scholarships

 To encourage and support undergraduate research in the humanities, the Sun Angel Foundation sponsors annual awards for students majoring in English, film and media studies, history, languages and literatures, philosophy or religious studies.
-An application will be available here once applications open.

 - A declared major in English, film and media studies, history, languages and literatures, philosophy or religious studies.